Return to top

 Vegan Breakfast Cookies

-Vegan breakfast cookies are the perfect grab and go breakfast option for busy mornings.
-Make this easy recipe in just 20 minutes and have on hand for a quick meal, wholesome snack, or healthy dessert!
+These vegan breakfast cookies are my perfect grab and go option for busy mornings.
+I can make this easy recipe in just 20 minutes and keep them on hand for a quick meal, a wholesome snack, or even a healthier dessert.
+Mornings can be hectic, so having a ready to eat breakfast makes life much easier.

 Prep Time8 minutes